Tea505/SwervePYsim/README.md

-This is a small side project that I will be building to a code small math simulators to explain kinematics.
+This is a small side project that I will be building to code small math simulators to explain kinematics.